Operational deep-dive

 - WSLCB + OLCC + DCC don’t favor either model — pickup-only vs storefront-mix is purely operator economics + customer fit

-- Pickup-only wins on rent + staffing efficiency + cash discipline; storefront wins on basket size (Q1 2026 dogfood: +38% walk-in vs pickup) + brand + education-driven product
+- Pickup-only wins on rent + staffing efficiency + cash discipline; storefront wins on basket size (Q1 2026 operator-run data: +38% walk-in vs pickup) + brand + education-driven product

 - Hidden friction in storefront: ID-scan queue at peak / inventory forecasting / browse-no-buy traffic.
 Hidden friction in pickup-only: online-order no-shows / vendor-reliability ripples / customer-acquisition cost